rlunde/pwgen/README.md

 ⚠️ **Important Disclaimers:**

 - **For casual use only**: This tool is designed for guest WiFi passwords, non-critical mobile apps, and other non-critical applications
-- **Not cryptographically secure**: Uses JavaScript's `Math.random()` which is not suitable for high-security applications
-- **No guarantees**: This is a personal project without formal security review
-- **Demonstration only**: Not suitable for production use!
-Even if you decide to use this yourself for your own stuff, **CHANGE THE WORDLIST**.
-I don't use this myself, for obvious reasons.
 - **Local only**: Runs entirely in your browser - no passwords are sent anywhere

 **For important accounts** (banking, email, etc.), use: